-Graham Merrington, PhD is the Managing Director of wca.
+Graham Merrington, PhD is a Director at wca.
 He has more than 20 years experience of terrestrial risk assessment, waste regulation, and the fate, behaviour and effects of metals and other inorganic contaminants in the environment.

 After receiving a BSc in Environmental Science and a PhD in the environmental behaviour of metals at historic mine sites from the University of London, Graham took up a post-doctoral research position at the Department of Soil Science, University of Reading, UK.
 His research activities were directed towards assessing the fate and behaviour of metals in contaminated soils and wastes, specifically in relation to the influence of organic carbon.